Frequently Asked Questions

 How did Dolores Huerta coin the phrase "!Sí, se puede!”?

 During Cesar Chavez’s 25-day fast in 1972 in Phoenix, Arizona, UFW’s co-founder Dolores Huerta used the slogan “!Sí, se puede!”
 (Yes, we can!)
-The workers complained that what was possible in California couldn’t be done in Arizona.
+The workers felt that what was possible in California couldn’t be done in Arizona.
 Dolores responded with “Si Se Puede en Arizona” Since then this has been an influential rally cry and guiding principle that has served to inspire.
 The phrase is a federally registered trademark of the UFW.
 The phrase has been widely adopted by other movements and campaigns.
 It even made its way to the White House.
-President Obama thanked Dolores for letting him borrow his campaign slogan “Yes We Can!”
+President Obama thanked Dolores for letting him borrow his campaign slogan “Yes We Can!”.

 What inspired Dolores Huerta to organize and pursue social justice?

 While teaching, she could no longer bear to see her students come to school with empty stomachs and bare feet.
 After persistent efforts to provide them relief were unsupported by her administrators, she realized there was little she could do within the education system., Thus began her lifelong journey of working to fight for economic justice.
 Dolores Huerta decided to aid the children in her class by helping their farmworker parents win more equitable working conditions.

 In 1955, at a fundraising dinner in Oakland, California, Dolores Huerta was introduced to like-minded colleague Cesar Chavez by Fred Ross when she was organizing with the Community Service Organization (CSO).
 She and Cesar Chavez organized the National Farm Workers Association which became the United Farm Workers of America.
 Together, they organized farmworkers to fight for better working conditions.

 What is CSO?
 What did Dolores Huerta accomplish while she was a part of CSO?